ni/measurement-plugin-integration-example-python/README.md

 - `pin_map_methods`: A list of methods used to register the pin map for the measurement plug-ins.
 Update `pin_map_path` variable with the pin map file path.
   - These lines of code can be removed for the non-pin-centric workflow.
-- A loop that registers the pin map for each Measurement Plug-in.
+- A loop to register the pin map for each measurement plug-in.

 **Note:** Users must update the `sequence.py` file to define their sequences using the generated measurement plug-in clients.